Nameless Rumia's Wiki

 4. Don't care and just nuke it all.
 The fun option!
 There was never any form of culture or life here, so slap on a robots.txt file to kill the Wayback Archive.10) Effectively, this is a spicier Option 3a.

 5. Allow it to get knocked offline and never pick it back up.
-After a website gets hacked, raided, or wiped, you could bring it back, restore a backup, or just let it unceremoniously die.
+After the website gets hacked, raided, or wiped, you could bring it back, restore a backup, or just let it unceremoniously die.

 (⌒;,ノ;